DiligentCorp/rc-tech-assessment/diligent-academy-assessments/backend/coding-challenge/README.md

 ## Tasks

-Implement the methods in the `user.implementation.ts` file.
+Implement the methods in the `user.js` file.

 The `User` class has the following methods:

-- `borrow(book: Book, library:Library): void` - This method should add the book to the user's borrowed books list, and remove the book from the library's available books list.
+- `borrow(book, library)` - This method should add the book to the user's borrowed books list, and remove the book from the library's available books list.

+- `hasBook(book)` - This method should return a boolean if the user has the book borrowed.

-- `return(book: Book, library:Library): void` - This method should remove the book from the user's borrowed books list, and add the book to the library's available books list.
+- `return(book library)` - This method should remove the book from the user's borrowed books list, and add the book to the library's available books list.
+It should return a boolean if it could return the book because the user had it borrowed.

-- `getBooks(): Book[]` - This method should return the list of books the user has borrowed.
+- `getBookNames()` - This method should return the list of names of the books the user has borrowed.